quantum-glossary/quantum-glossary.github.io/glossary/hardware_related/hardware_related.md

 # Hardware Related Terms

-All terms closely related to quantum computing hardware.
+All terms that are closely related to quantum computing hardware.
 {: .fs-6 .fw-300 }